astrohart/MFR/MFR.Renamers.Files.Actions/README.md

 | solution | [xyLOGIX.VisualStudio.Solutions.Interfaces.IVisualStudioSolution](#T-xyLOGIX-VisualStudio-Solutions-Interfaces-IVisualStudioSolution 'xyLOGIX.VisualStudio.Solutions.Interfaces.IVisualStudioSolution') | (Required.)
 Reference to an instance of an object that implements the
 [IVisualStudioSolution](#T-xyLOGIX-VisualStudio-Solutions-Interfaces-IVisualStudioSolution 'xyLOGIX.VisualStudio.Solutions.Interfaces.IVisualStudioSolution')
-interface that represents the Visual Studio Solution (`*.sln`) file that is to be loaded. |
+interface that represents the Visual Studio Solution (`*.sln`) file that is to be reopened. |

 <a name='T-MFR-Renamers-Files-Actions-Properties-Resources'></a>
 ## Resources `type`